HaliteChallenge/Halite-II/README.md

 This repository contains the environment for running Halite games, the visualizer for replays, the starter kits for making your own AIs (Java, C++, Python), and the website that sandboxes, compiles, and runs bots and hosts leaderboards and replays.

+## Folder Contents
+- `airesources/` - The starter kits for writing bots
+- `halite/` - The halite game engine and visualizer
+- `multimedia/` - Photos and videos of a halite game
+- `website/` - The website that will host the competition
+- `worker/` - Code run on worker servers that will compile bots and run games safely

 ## To Do Michael

 ### Website